arrdem/batbridge/doc/batbridge.md

 SL   0x3a 111010 ttttt aaaaa bbbbb iiiiiiiiiii
      stores the left shift of a by b bits to t

-SAR  0x3b 111011 ttttt aaaaa bbbbb iiiiiiiiiii
+SR   0x3b 111011 ttttt aaaaa bbbbb iiiiiiiiiii
-     stores the arithmatic right shift of a by b bits to t
+     stores the right shift of a by b bits to t

 SLR  0x3c 111100 ttttt aaaaa bbbbb iiiiiiiiiii
      stores the shift of a b bits to t

+SAR  0x3d 111101 ttttt aaaaa bbbbb iiiiiiiiiii
+     stores the arithmatic right shift of a by b bits to t
 ```